julioarhernandez/purevanity/src/_includes/service-pages/wrinkle.md

 </ul>

 <p class="services-details-two__text-2">
-    Botox and Dysport are also used to address non-aesthetic concerns like:
+    Botox® and Dysport® are also used to address non-aesthetic concerns like:
 </p>
 <ul class="services-details-two__points list-unstyled list-service">
     <li>